joshua-arts/rocket-league-stats-api/README.md

 # Rocket League eSports API

 The Rocket League eSports API is an easy to use API that implements a [GraphQL](http://graphql.org/learn/) interface for retrieving data from the parallel.gg database.
 Currently it supports data from each of the [RLCS](https://www.rlcs.gg/) seasons.
+I originally built it in order to get more familiar with GraphQL.

 You can play around with the API at [here](https://rocket-league-esports-api.herokuapp.com/graphiql).
 If you want to use it in your apps, you can make POST requests to the endpoint at: https://rocket-league-esports-api.herokuapp.com/graphql